bryceschuebert/personalWebsite/content/projects/name-tag.md

 showInArchive: true
 ---

 I wanted to gift my partner, [Dominique Roth](https://niqueroth.com/), a plaque for her desk with her name and occupation.
-My original goal was to test out the BossLaser's metal etching capabilities.
-However, the process required three separate machines to go from a stainless steel sheet to the finished product.
+The process required three separate machines to go from a stainless steel sheet to the finished product.